OpenWindow231312/EverBloom/README.md

-Thank you for sharing your repository link!
-Here’s an updated README.md for your EverBloom project, tailored for anyone who clones from your GitHub repo.
-You can copy-paste and further personalize it as needed.

----

 # 🌱 EverBloom

 EverBloom is a full-stack web application designed to [insert brief project purpose, e.g., “help manage and track your plants with ease”].